 Some data sources that contributed data to the NIS imposed restrictions on the release of certain data elements or on the number and types of hospitals that could be included in the database.
+Because of confidentiality laws, some data sources were prohibited from providing HCUP with discharge records that indicated specific medical conditions, such as HIV/AIDS or behavioral health.
 Detailed information on these state-specific restrictions is available in the report on Sources of NIS Data and State-specific Restrictions on the NIS Documentation CD-ROM.